MasWag/FalCAuN/site/docs/tutorial/tutorial.md

 cex abstract output: aaaa aaad aaae aaaf aaag
 ```

-The following input and output to the target system shows this output above.
+The following input and output traces for the target system reproduce the output shown above.
 ![](timeline.png)

-Intuitively the formula `[] ( output(3) < 120.000000 )` means that
+Intuitively, the formula `[] ( output(3) < 120.000000 )` means that
 the velocity does not exceed `120`, and
 FalCAuN falsified this specification by finding a counterexample.
-This counterexample shows when `throttle` input keeps the max value `100`, full throttle, the velocity exceeds `120` in `20` ticks.
+This counterexample shows that when the `throttle` input stays at the maximum value `100` (full throttle), the velocity exceeds `120` in `20` ticks.

-The Mealy machine constructed by an automata learning algorithm is shown below.
+The Mealy machine constructed by the automata learning algorithm is shown below.
-This graph highlighting the violating path is described by the above `abstract input` and `abstract output`.
+The highlighted path corresponds to the `abstract input` and `abstract output` shown above.
 ![](learned-mealy-machine.png)

-Finally, don't forget to terminate the Matlab engine.
+Finally, don't forget to terminate the MATLAB engine.
 ```kotlin
 sul.close()
 ```